T2ThatGuy/Password-Manager-API/README.md

 # Password Manager API

+## Now Deprecated
+This API is now deprecated as I work on the NEXT JS version of this application

 ## Creating / Linking a Database

 After downloading the repository the database will not exist yet.
 You will have to create the database using the models provided in the database.py file.